 “I’ll take the job,” he told Batalla.

 I wrote “Llano Estacado” six or seven years ago but struggled to sell it.
 Multiple editors praised it but nonetheless hit send on the rejection e-mail because the story lay in a gray limbo, neither speculative enough for sci-fi anthologies and yet too genre for literary mags.
-It was, as one editor put it, “just a Western,” and Westerns are almost impossible sales in this century.
+It was, as one editor put it, “just a Western,” and Westerns are nearly impossible sales.

 Unlike my other trunk stories, I persevered to find a home for “Llano” because every time I read it, I remained convinced it represented my talent at its best.
 I once read an interview with Clint Eastwood, who said Unforgiven communicated everything he felt about the Western.
 Well, for me, “Llano Estacado” does the same.